planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

-Once the styles are loaded, they are merely stored in GeoServer, but not associated with any layers.
-The next step is to link the style with a layer.
+Once the styles are loaded, they are merely stored in GeoServer - They are available, but not associated with any layers.
+(Don't let their namesakes fool you).

+Our next step is to link the styles with corresponding layers.

 Warning: If an SLD has references that are specific to a certain layer (for example, attribute names or geometries), associating that style with another layer may cause unexpected behavior or errors.